 I love Mexican Rice.
 It’s such an easy and tasty side dish that goes with all my favorite Tex-Mex and Mexican meals.
 I learned this recipe from a friend.
 Her mother was born in Mexico and would make this recipe often for them when growing up.

 After living in Texas for 20 years and eating my fair share of Mexican Rice, I can tell you that this super easy dish will outshine just about every version you’ll find at Mexican restaurants.
-Say goodbye to flavorless orange rice and say hello to flavor!
+Pair it with flavorful Mexican carne molida, and say goodbye to flavorless orange rice and hello to bold, delicious flavors!

 Ingredients